Fujio-Turner/sg-sync-function-tester/README.md

 ## SOLUTION

-I wrote this simple Python script to test the Sync Function of Sync Gateway.
+I wrote this simple Python script to test the Sync Function of Sync Gateway with CRUD operations from:
+- Different Users
+- Different DocTypes

 ## WHAT IT DOES